 I’ve exhibited entrepreneurial tendencies since I was a little girl.
 My first memory of selling is when I was four years old, walked to a neighbor’s house on our block, picked some of her flowers, rang her front doorbell, and asked her if she’d like to buy them!
 Mind you, I did offer her a discount.
 They were only $.05 apiece.

 Later in life, I dabbled in other endeavors and businesses, including a private massage practice and an online store.
 I’ve become more serious in recent years and, after doing some research, discovered a world of opportunity online.
 Of course, I’ve known since the 90s that peeps were blogging and I’ve joined and benefitted from plenty of online communities.
 But I didn’t know you could actually make a living online.
 That’s when I determined to start my food blog, Dishes Delish, to share my love of cooking and my talent for writing.
 Or, my talent for cooking and my love of writing.
 One of those.
-I’m thrilled to report that Dishes Delish recently celebrated its one-year anniversary.
+I’m thrilled to report that Dishes Delish recently celebrated its two-year anniversary.

 So, what next?